daronphang/coding_resources/html/bootstrap.md

 ## Bootstrap:
 Bootstrap is an open-source CSS framework used for developing responsive websites (CSS does not provide responsive websites).
-Has pre-design classes.
+Based on grid system and able to add pre-defined classes into code without writing from scratch.
+Other CSS frameworks include Foundation, Bulma, UIkit and Susy.
 ```
 <!doctype html>
 <html lang="en">